orthodoc/medtoolkit/_articles/trust-is-everything-in-healthcare.md

 published: true
 tags: ['healthcare', 'personal', 'practice']
 author: Dr Biswajit
+image: trust.png
 ---

-A doctor does not just provide service to a patient.
+As a doctor you are not just providing service to a patient.

-It is a relationship that is build and secured over time.
+A relationship is built and secured over time.
 And the single factor that determines the fate of this tenuous relationship is --- *trust*.

 Trust triumphs over everything else.